Running Shoe Rotation: Rotate Your Shoes For Better Running

 #4: Rotating Your Running Shoes Can Improve Your Workouts

-Wearing a running shoe designed for the terrain or workout you’re doing can potentially improve your performance.
 For example, a racing flat can help you feel fast, so if you only wear your racing flats for races and key speed workouts, you can reap mental and physical benefits from your footwear.

 #5: Rotating Your Running Shoes Can Help You Learn Your Preferences

-When you can only test out a pair of running shoes for a few minutes at your local running store, it’s hard to get a real sense of what the shoe is like.
-You can end up with a perfectly good pair of running shoes, but there might be a pair that fits the shape of your foot slightly better or has an insole that provides support in a slightly different way.
+You can end up with a perfectly good new pair of running shoes, but there might be a pair that fits the shape of your foot slightly better or has an insole that provides support slightly differently.

-Use your running shoe rotation as an opportunity to be a “running shoe tester.”
-In other words, rather than buy two pairs of the same brand and model, try broadening your horizons with different models, running shoes made by different brands, or most importantly, different types/styles of running shoes.
+In other words, rather than buy two pairs of the same brand and model, try broadening your horizons with different models, running shoes made by different brands, or, most importantly, different types or styles of running shoes.

-Then, truly envision yourself as a running shoe tester (perhaps a dream job for all of us?).
 Keep notes in your training log about what you like or don’t like about the different shoes in your rotation, and then use that data to make more informed decisions when it’s time to replace one or multiple pairs in your lineup.

 A running shoe rotation with several pairs lined up.